 Self-proclaimed gem geek and Customer Service manager, Debra Dolphin, sheds some light on one of the scarier elements of diamond buying: navigating the flaws, blemishes, and beauty marks known as inclusions.
-Read on to learn what she has to say.

 Most people think that the diamond characteristics or imperfections known as inclusions should be avoided, but unless the person buying your ring is a big spender who can afford a flawless diamond, they’re a fact of life.
 And I think you might actually WANT inclusions.
 Here’s why:

 While the type of inclusion is one of five factors used to determine a diamond’s clarity grade, few people realize that these characteristics actually play a much broader role.
 (The other factors in clarity grading include size, number, position, nature, and color or relief.)
 For example, a diamond’s unique imperfections can be a great identifier.
 Similar to snowflakes, no two diamonds are exactly identical, so getting to know key inclusions can help you recognize your diamond.
 That’s empowering!